 The Ecology of Resilience:

-Rhythms of Earth and Heart
+Rhythms and Turnings of Earth and Heart

 High Hope Ranch

-Glen Rose, Texas, April 25–27, 2025
+Glen Rose, Texas, May 1-3, 2026

 There is no human flourishing without Mother Earth flourishing.